tensorflow/privacy/tutorials/README.md

 ```
 allows us to conclude, in a matter of seconds, that DP-SGD run with default
 parameters satisfies differential privacy with eps = 3.01 and delta = 1e-05.
+Note that the flags provided in the command above correspond to the tutorial in
+`mnist_dpsgd_tutorial.py`.
+The command is applicable to other datasets but the
+values passed must be adapted (e.g., N the number of training points).

 ## Select Parameters

-The table below has a few sample parameters illustrating various accuracy/privacy
+The table below has a few sample parameters illustrating various
+accuracy/privacy tradeoffs achieved by the MNIST tutorial in
-tradeoffs (default parameters are in __bold__; privacy epsilon is reported
+`mnist_dpsgd_tutorial.py` (default parameters are in __bold__; privacy epsilon
-at delta=1e-5; accuracy is averaged over 10 runs, its standard deviation is
+is reported at delta=1e-5; accuracy is averaged over 10 runs, its standard
-less than .3% in all cases).
+deviation is less than .3% in all cases).

 | Learning rate | Noise multiplier | Clipping threshold | Number of microbatches | Number of epochs | Privacy eps | Accuracy |
 | ------------- | ---------------- | -----------------  | ---------------------- | ---------------- | ----------- | -------- |